A not so empty nest is rife with possibilities. I’m telling you.

 I picked up a nail in one of my truck’s tires the other day; if he’d had a car, which he doesn’t yet, I’d have been able to borrow it.

 I’m hoping he’ll buy a Ferrari one day.
-I promise not to drink a Cherry slushie while I’m driving it at 85 mph.
+I promise not to drink a Cherry Slushie while I’m driving it 85 mph.
 Maybe.
+I love Cherry Slushies.

 3) You can borrow your kid’s money.